bzigterman/bzigterman.github.io/projects/weather.md

 - 30°
 - 24° dew point
-- Cloudy
+- Partly Cloudy
-- 68% humidity
+- 77% humidity
 - 9 mph wind
-- 100% cloud cover
+- 64% cloud cover
 - 13 AQI 🟩
 - 0.77 inches of snow and 0.04 inches of rain expected in the next 72 hours